Benoit62/HEIConverter/README.md

 Finaly, when the execution is done, the output folder is opened in your folder explorer to see the result.

+## Improvements

+- Naming output folder using input folder name
+- Give it a better visual (modernity, purification, etc.)
+- Possibility of choosing individual files instead of entire folder
+- Setting to choose the defaut output folder location (inside input folder, inside parent input folder)
+- Setting to choose to save images individualy in the input folder (next to legacy images)

 ## Screenshots

 ![App Screenshot](test.png)